famura/torch-crps/readme.md

 where $1$ denoted the indicator function.

+In Section 2 of this [paper][crps-folumations] Zamo & Naveau list 3 different formulations of the CRPS.

+### Incomplete list of sources that I came across while researching about the CRPS

+- Hersbach, "Decomposition of the Continuous Ranked Probability Score for Ensemble Prediction Systems"; 2000
+- Gneiting et al.; "Calibrated Probabilistic Forecasting Using Ensemble Model Output Statistis and Minimum CRPS Estimation"; 2004
+- Gneiting & Raftery; "Strictly Proper Scoring Rules, Prediction, and Estimation"; 2007
+- Zamo & Naveau; "Estimation of the Continuous Ranked Probability Score with Limited Information and Applications to Ensemble Weather Forecasts"; 2018
+- Olivares & Négiar & Ma et al; "CLOVER: Probabilistic Forecasting with Coherent Learning Objective Reparameterization"; 2023
+- Vermorel & Tikhonov; "Continuously-Ranked Probability Score (CRPS)" [blog post][Lokad-post]; 2024
+- Zheng & Sun; "MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting"; 2025

 ## Application to Machine Learning

 The CRPS can be used as a loss function in machine learning, just like the well-known negative log-likelihood loss which is the log scoring rule.